Welfare in Canada

 |Territorial tax credits/benefits|

-Total welfare incomes in the Northwest Territories ranged from $25,358 for a single person considered employable to just over $48,357 for a couple with two children.
+Total welfare incomes in the Northwest Territories ranged from $22,163 for the single person considered employable to $45,567 for the couple with two children.

 Changes to welfare incomes

-- The welfare incomes for a single person considered employable and a single person with a disability have followed a similar trend.
-They both dropped in 1997, gradually increased until 2008, and then decreased until 2013.
+The welfare incomes for a single person considered employable and a single person with a disability have mirrored each other over time.
+They both dropped in 1997, gradually increased until 2008, and decreased until 2013.
+They have both fluctuated considerably since then.

-- In 2017, the welfare incomes of both household types with children increased dramatically.
-This was the result of changes in the way shelter and utility costs were calculated — described above — as well as changes to federal child benefits.
+In 2017, the welfare incomes of both household types with children also increased as a result of changes to the way shelter and utility costs were calculated.
+The welfare incomes data for 2017 are lower in this edition than originally reported due to a revision to shelter and utility costs.